Top 100 Cyber Security Interview Questions and Answers in 2022

 35) Is SSL Protocol enough For Network Security?

 SSL is not an all-in-one security solution because it does not provide security once the data is transferred to the server.
 So, it is a proactive approach to use server-side encryption and hashing to protect against any data breach.
+For advanced study, you may consider searching cryptography and network security viva questions to be a successful network security engineer.

 36) Define Black Box Testing And White Box Testing?